bnchdan/IpInSubnet/Readme.md

 - Handles **CIDR notation** for subnet masks.
 - Ideal for **firewalls, access control, and Nginx/OpenResty** use cases.

+### Requirements
+    lua-bitop - for bitwise operations, for Nginx, Openrestry is preinstalled apt install lua-bitop

+    luaunit - for unit testing
+        apt install lua-unit

 ---
 ## Usage Example